Hurricane Charley: Cuba

+Cayman Islands

+In spite of the close approach that Charley made on the Cayman Islands, the islands were mostly spared, and were subjected to little damage.
+Rainfall was light, peaking at 0.9 in in Grand Cayman, while Cayman Brac reported tropical storm force winds.

+United States

 Florida

 Hurricane Charley severely affected the state of Florida.
 There were nine direct fatalities, 20 indirect fatalities, and numerous injuries attributed to the storm.
 Property damage was estimated at $5.4 billion, and approximately $285 million in agricultural damage.
 However, due to Charley's speed (it crossed the Florida peninsula in approximately seven hours) and small size, rainfall along the eyewall was mostly limited to 4–6 in.

 While moving northward to the west of the Florida Keys, Charley produced moderate winds of 48 mph with gusts to 60 mph in Key West.
 The winds toppled a few trees, power lines, and unreinforced signs.
 A boat, knocked loose by strong waves, struck a power transmission line, causing widespread power outages from Marathon to Key West.
 On Fort Jefferson in the Dry Tortugas, the hurricane produced an estimated storm surge of up to 6 ft.
 The surge, combined with incoming waves, caused extensive flooding in the park and damaged numerous docks.
 In spite of this, property damage was minimal in the area, totaling $160,000.

 Hurricane Charley passed directly over Captiva Island near Cayo Costa with peak winds of 150 mph.
 The Category 4 hurricane produced an estimated storm surge of up to 6.5 ft on the island, which is lower than expected for a storm of its intensity.
 The decrease in the height of the surge was due to the hurricane's small size and its rapid intensification just prior to landfall.
 Furthermore, the storm surge, combined with the strong pressure gradient, produced a 450 m inlet on North Captiva Island, known as Charley's Cut.
 Strong waves and storm surge caused severe beach erosion and dune damage at various locations.
 The storm severely damaged five houses, lightly damaged many others, and downed many trees on Gasparilla Island.
 At least half of the 300 homes on North Captiva Island were substantially damaged, including ten that were destroyed.
 On Captiva Island, the strong winds severely damaged most houses, as well as several recreational buildings.